 What to Do Instead of Making a Return

 First thing's first: It's important to really think about what you're purchasing before you actually buy it.
 Make sure you're only buying what you really love and need.

 Now that you know the truth about what's happening behind the scenes, the thought of returning something may leave a sour taste in your mouth.
 Luckily, there are other ways to let go of your unwanted goods without having them sent straight to a landfill.

 1. Regift It

-Maybe you made a mistake and bought a beauty product you don’t like, but you know your best friend would love.
+Maybe you made a mistake and bought a beauty product you don't like, but you know your best friend would love it.
 Why not surprise them with it?
 Save the product for a special occasion, or gift it to them out of the blue.
-You’re keeping an item out of the trash and putting a smile on someone’s face in the process.
+You're keeping an item out of the trash and putting a smile on someone's face in the process.